Pupil Premium Statement

 Raising Pupil Aspiration:

-- taster days to Sheffield University and the University of Northampton for Year 10/11 pupils;
+- taster days to Sheffield University and the University of Northampton, Sheffield University and Oxford University for Year 10/11 pupils;

 - a Further Education taster day to Leicester College for identified Year 10/11 pupils;